Sarosim/CUBE-Rota/README.md

 ### Media

 As mention earlier, the background image is obtained from Pixabay.

 The audio and the video is my own recording, directed by and featuring Sofia Sarosi - my daughter.

 ### Acknowledgement

 I'd like to thank to Rick Gallegos - my mentor - for the encouragement to choose my own idea for the project as well as for the support throughout.

+********************************ezekről eldönteni, hogy pontosan melyik alfejezete a Credits-nek

+#### Codrops

+Positioning the floating paragraphs around Font Awesome logos in a circular shape is achieved by implementing the idea of Tania Rascia following her ["An Introduction to CSS Shapes"](https://tympanus.net/codrops/2018/11/29/an-introduction-to-css-shapes/) tutorial on Codrops.

+#### Convertico.com

+The browser tab icon (favicon) was converted from png by using the Convertico.com site.

+#### Stack Overflow

+I searched Stack Overflow to fix some bugs or figure out solutions that I couldn't solve otherwise.

+#### W3Schools.com

+Beside revisiting the modules and checking my notes, explanations and examples at W3Schools.com helped me properly shape my code.

+#### CSSmatic

+I used CSSmatic to generate the box-shadow that I like the most.